dlanza1/ExDeMon/doc/users-manual/monitor-notificator.md

 monitor.<monitor-id>.notificator.<notificator-id>.filter.attribute.<analyzed_metric_attribute_key> = <[!]regex_or_exact_value>
 monitor.<monitor-id>.notificator.<notificator-id>.filter.attribute... (as many attributes as needed) monitor.<monitor-id>.notificator.<notificator-id>.sinks = <ALL|notifications-sinks-ids> (default: ALL)
+monitor.<monitor-id>.notificator.<notificator-id>.silent.period = <period like 1h, 3m or 45s> (default: 0)
+monitor.<monitor-id>.notificator.<notificator-id>.silent.notificator.type = <type> (default: not set)
+monitor.<monitor-id>.notificator.<notificator-id>.silent.notificator....
 monitor.<monitor-id>.notificator.<notificator-id>.tags.<tag-key> = <value>
 ```

+#### Silent period

+Once a notification is raised, a period of no notifications is applied that last "silent.period".

+During this period you can optionally configure a "silent" notificator with "silent.notificator".
+This notificator acts during the silent period and could be used to notify when a previous notification has been resolved.

+When the "silent" notificator raises a notification, silent period terminates (earlier than configured at silent.period).

 ## Statuses notificator